 Select the upper anchor point, make it smoother and drag it to the left, making the shape skewed.
 Go to Object > Path > Offset Path and set the Offset value to -3 px, forming the inner part of the ear.
 Fill it with a light-grey color.

 Rotate the ear and place it at the left side of the head.
-Use the Reflect Tool (O) to create a mirrored copy at the opposite side.
+Use the Reflect Tool (O) to create a mirrored copy on the opposite side.

 Form a dark-grey nose from a squashed ellipse, dragging its lower anchor point down a bit.
 Make two overlapping light-grey ellipses beneath the nose, group them and Align with the face horizontally, using the face shape as the Key Object.